raleighquantified/raleighquantified.github.io/_posts/2018-2-21-Top-Raleigh-Contractors.md

 **2. Some contractors do much of their business outside of the City**

-Unfortunately, only 46% of contractors in my sample have their home City on record.
+Unfortunately, only 46% of contractors in my sample have their home city on record.
 Of those that do, 38% are based in Raleigh.

 The most frequently appearing contractor cities are located nearby, but it is possible that some contractors are mostly operating outside of the City, though, once again, I don't think this is the primary factor.